-Libraries; Community Facilities; Other Policy Objectives taken from IDP Strategic Ob Strategic Objective (SO): Social and Community Development (Municipal KPA) Municipal Ko Municipal Key Focus Area (KFA): Libraries Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 TL34 Submit a quarterly reports to the Executive Mayor on the Number of reports submitted to the Executive Mayor
+Libraries; Community Facilities; Other Policy Objectives taken from IDP Strategic Obj Strategic Objective (SO): Social and Community Development (Municipal KPA) Municipal Ke Municipal Key Focus Area (KFA): Libraries Ref. no. Name of Key Performance Indicator (KPI) Unit of Measurement Annual Target 2015/2016 Actual 2015/2016 TL34 Submit a quarterly report to the Executive Mayor on the implementation of library programmes Number of reports submitted to the Executive Mayor by 30 June 4 4